 Nature's Words: About Helen Moore

-In December 2003 I won the annually awarded Bard of Bath title.
-As a modern Bard I draw on our ancient cultural heritage to reinterpret the role and responsibilities of the poet in today's world.
-I seek to bridge oral and literary traditions, and endeavour to make my poetry alive and accessible.
+In December 2003 Helen won the annually awarded Bard of Bath title.
+As a modern Bard she draws on our ancient cultural heritage to reinterpret the role and responsibilities of the poet in today's world, seeking to bridge oral and literary traditions, and endeavouring to make her poetry vital and accessible.

 About Helen Moore